-You need a website for your business, but you don’t have the time or skill to do it yourself, and hiring a full-time web developer would be overkill for your needs.
+You need a website for your business, but you don’t have the expertise or skills in-house.
 The obvious answer is to outsource your web development, but how do you pick a company?
 You could look for a local web development company in Chicago, Sydney, London, or wherever you happen to be, but prices will be through the roof.
 At the opposite extreme, you could check the freelancing websites and be flooded with offers by third-world developers willing to work for $1 per hour—just don’t complain when you get a website full of bugs.

-Why Outsource Your Web Design and Development to Thailand?
+Why Outsource Your Web Design and Development to Iglu?

 A happy medium can be achieved by outsourcing your web development to Iglu in Thailand.
-You can get Western-quality development at discounted prices.
+You get premium western-quality development at a globally competitive price.
 Even more importantly, you get to work with a partner who is interested in helping you to achieve your business goals.
 A good website isn’t one that just looks pretty.
 Rather, a great website is one that turns Google searchers into website visitors, visitors into paying customers, and customers into repeat customers.
 Design, content, and performance are all part of the equation when making a great website.

 Let’s look at Iglu’s web development process to give you an idea of what you can expect working with us.
 We can break up the whole process into 8 steps:

 - Project Definition

 - Visual Design